 Collect the HMA-specific info you'll need in a file, or OneNote.

-Turn ON Modern Authentication for EXO (if it is not already turned on).
+Turn ON Modern Authentication for EXO (if it isn't already turned on).

-Turn ON Modern Authentication for SFBO (if it is not already turned on).
+Turn ON Modern Authentication for SFBO (if it isn't already turned on).

 Turn ON Hybrid Modern Authentication for Exchange on-premises.